alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 ![sam-pipeline-ok-execution](sam-pipeline-ok-execution.png){:class="border"}

-## Update CI/CD steps to SAM project
+## Update CI/CD steps to the SAM project

 Note that now we have a pipeline that first checks for changes in the pipeline itself and then checks the code and deploys the resources.